-At Hecla, responsible mining includes being transparent and open, responsible to the safety of both people and the environment, committed to continuous improvement through technological innovation.
-And it’s made possible only through the dedication of our employees – and with the support of both corporate governance and the communities in which we operate.
+At Hecla, responsible mining is about being transparent and open.
+It’s a commitment both to the safety of our people and to the protection of the environment, as well as to continuous improvement through technological innovation.
+And it’s made possible thanks to the dedication of our employees – and with the support of our leadership and the communities in which we operate.

-Our Environmental Management System was developed to ensure continuous improvement in our environmental performance – while promoting a culture of awareness and contribution from every one of our employees.
+Our Environmental Management System was developed to ensure continuous improvement in our environmental performance – while promoting a culture of awareness to and seeking contributions from every one of our employees.

 - our Environmental Management System uses standardized processes and practices to improve compliance, reduce environmental impact, and increase operating efficiencies